andraugust/andraugust.github.io/hiring-problem.md

 # The Hiring Problem

 Suppose you're interviewing candidates for a job.
 A job that _must_ be filled by the best candidate.
-The candidates you have lined up are top-notch, but that means they have offers from your competitor, and they'll take those offers unless you hire them on the spot.
+The candidates you have lined up are top-notch, which means they have offers from your competitors, and they'll take those offers unless you hire them on the spot.

 Candidates are rank-able, so they can be sorted ordinally according to how fit they are.
 A candidate's fitness is determined after you interview them, at which time you have to hire or pass to the next candidate.
 If you pass on a candidate, you can't go back later and make them an offer; they've already accepted your competitor's offer!

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

-(Yes, I know this set-up isn't very realistic; interviewers can and certainly do go back to previous interviewees and hire them.
-I'm going to keep the hiring terminology though because in the literature and online I found the problem phrased this way.
-Personally I like to think of it as a marriage problem, where an interview is a date and you're trying to find the best person to marry; usually you can't go out with someone again if you tell them you want to look at someone else first!)
+(Yes, I know this set-up isn't very realistic; interviewers can and certainly do go back to previous candidates and hire them.
+I'm going to keep the "hiring" terminology though because it's what;s in the literature and online.
+Personally, I think of it as a marriage problem, where an interview is a date and you're trying to find the best person to marry; usually you can't go out with someone again if you tell them you want to look at someone else first!)

 ### The optimal strategy

-First I'll tell you the optimal strategy, then we'll solve for the details.
+First I'll tell you the optimal strategy, then solve for the details.

 The optimal strategy is to automatically pass on a fixed number of candidates and then select the first one who's better than the rest seen so far.
 If no better candidate is found, select the last one (you have to, they're the only one left).

 The intuition is as follows: All ranks are independent, and candidate order is uniformly random, so knowing the relative rank of the cadidates you've interviewed doesn't help predict the relative rank of candidates to come, so the best strategy is to pass on the first several candidates (possibly only one) and hope to find the best after this.
-As for _when_ to choose, if you did something like "choose the 6th candidate always", you'd ignore the fact that the 6th candidate might not be better than the first 5, and since you're looking for rank-$$1$$ you should pass, even if this means passing until you get to the last candidate (in this version of the problem selecting rank-2 is equally as bad as selecting the bottom-ranked candidate).
+As for _when_ to choose, if you did something like "choose the 6th candidate always", you'd ignore the fact that the 6th candidate might not be better than the first 5, and since you're looking for rank-1 you should pass, even if this means passing until the last candidate (in this version of the problem selecting rank-2 is equally as bad as selecting the bottom-ranked candidate).

-So the question becomes: what's the cutoff after which you should start looking for the best-so-far, i.e., the transition from exploring possibilities to exploiting what you've learned?
+So the question becomes: what's the cutoff after which you should start looking for the best-so-far, i.e., the transition from exploring what's out there to exploiting what you've learned?

 ### Finding the cutoff